-This topic has helpful resources for transition from secondary education into adult life.
+This topic has helpful resources for the transition from secondary education into adult life.

 The ACT Program is part of the Anchorage School District.
-The ACT program is a post-secondary community based instructional program for adult students (18 to 21 years old) needing additional transitional supports after completing the required core credits at their neighborhood school.
+The ACT program is a post-secondary community-based instructional program for adult students (18 to 21 years old) needing additional transitional support after completing the required core credits at their neighborhood school.

 AKCIS Career Planning Tool